-There are many agencies which can provide you with a personal guide fluent in all major European languages.
+Many agencies can provide you with a personal guide fluent in all major European languages.
 Also, the Prague Information Service (PIS) is an affiliate for many of them.
-Just pop into their offices for booking, though they might charge more compared to direct booking with a guide.
+Just pop into their offices for booking, though they might charge more than direct booking with a guide.

 Prague Segway Tours